CLA 500 Review- Does This Fat Burner Really Work?

 One customer commented, “I am 3 weeks into it and not seeing results.”

 “I go hard at the gym 6/7 days a week, and watch what I eat always, and this brought me no change,” said another user.

-We couldn’t help but notice numerous customer complaints posted online.
+Another concern was the user complaints about CLA 500.
 One dieter stated, “Waste of money…Didn’t do anything for me long term.”

-The Bottom Line
+The Bottom Line – Does CLA 500 Work?

 If you need to see more fat loss and really trim down, we advise you to select a supplement that contains proven ingredients for fat loss and is backed by plenty of positive user reviews.

-Also, the makers of Leptigen are so confident in their product they’re offering a Special Trial Offer, which is a good sign.
+Also, the makers of Dietspotlight Burn are so confident in their product they’re offering a special trial offer, which is a good sign.

 Previous CLA 500 Review (Updated May 7, 2014):

 What You Should KnowCLA 500 is a Nutrilite product sold through Amway.
 The product contains 1,000 mg of conjugated linoleic acid per two softgels and 3,000 mg of conjugated linoleic acid per suggested daily dose.
 Dieters must take six softgels every day to intake the 3,000 mg.
 Conjugated linoleic acid is an acid source from safflower oil.
 Tons of products use safflower oil as the main ingredient claiming to increase weight loss, specifically fat loss.
 Conjugated linoleic acid was once thought to be a useful dietary supplement for fat loss, but clinical trials are not as supportive as some companies claim.
 CLA does not promote weight loss.
 What is does promote is increased lean muscle and fat loss, which results in weight gain and loss that balances out.
 The body has a healthier composition, but the scale does not change as dramatically as dieters would like it to.